-- Reusing Materials: The less amount of different materials in the scene, the faster the rendering will be.
+- Reusing Materials: The fewer different materials in the scene, the faster the rendering will be.
 If a scene has a huge amount of objects (in the hundreds or thousands) try reusing the materials or in the worst case use atlases.

 - Reusing Shaders: If materials can’t be reused, at least try to re-use shaders (or SpatialMaterials with different parameters but same configuration).